winkj/air-quality-demo/README.md

 	4.35 nc10.0
 	0.74 typical particle size
 ```
 If you see this output, the setup worked as expected.
-YOu can then enable the networking (see next step)
+You can then enable the networking (see next step).
+Please note that the measured values - the numbers shown above - are a representation of the live environment, so they will most likely be different in your setup.

 ### Step 4: Test with Network upload
 1. To test with the networking enabled, open ```air_quality_demo.c``` in your ```air_quality_demo``` directory, and remove the comment from ```#define ENABLE_DATA_UPLOAD```